 - The first thing you’ll need is housing for your mealworms.
 Ideally, you will have several “homes” going so the insects aren’t crowded.
 Most people use a set of plastic Tupperware drawers (something like this).
-They’re solid, easy to clean, easy to see the insects in its various stages of life, and has space for air.
-If you like, you can also drill more holes (I would use a thin drill bit, such as ⅛-inch bits)
+They’re solid, easy to clean, easy to see the insects in their various stages of life, and have space for air.
+If you like, you can also drill more holes (I would use a thin drill bit, such as a ⅛-inch bit).

 - You will also need a substrate in the drawers; oatmeal is a popular option (and what we use) because the insects can feed on it, it doesn’t mold very fast, and it’s inexpensive.

-After putting your mealworms inside their new home where you’ll raise them, you’ll want to either keep it in a warm, dark place or, if you can’t (let’s say the only place to keep them is on the front porch), place a piece of cardboard on top of each individual drawer (just lightly) to provide darkness.
+- After putting your mealworms inside their new home where you’ll raise them, you’ll want to either keep them in a warm, dark place or, if you can’t (let’s say the only place to keep them is on the front porch), place a piece of cardboard on top of each individual drawer (just lightly) to provide darkness.

 Feeding Your Mealworms

-The insects you’ll raise (both mealworms and the adult darkling beetles) eat food you can source right in your own kitchen, including dry oatmeal, cornmeal, chopped carrots, apples, or potatoes.
+The insects you’ll raise (both mealworms and the adult darkling beetles) eat food you can source right in your own kitchen, including dry oats, cornmeal, chopped carrots, apples, or potatoes.

 If you are using oatmeal as their bedding, you can just add a few bits of each fruit/vegetable.
 Make sure to check often to see if they need more food, and to remove mostly-eaten or moldy food.